All yachts are boats, but not all boats are yachts. Even so, call a yacht a boat, and the owner might get upset with you. Wait, what?

 Even though a yacht is technically a boat, it’s not considered to be as classy.
-So the owner might not be too happy if you call his precious vessel a boat.
+So the owner might not be too happy if you call his pride and joy merely a ‘boat’.

-Okay, so what is the difference between a boat and yacht?
-Let’s try to clear up this mess and settle the yacht vs. boat debate in your mind once and for all.
+Okay, so what is the difference between a boat and a yacht?
+Let’s try to clear this up and settle the yacht vs. boat debate in your mind once and for all.
 You never know when you might need to use the right terminology.

 While there is no hard and fast rule about what makes a boat a yacht, there are a few differentiating factors.
 Let’s take a look at them.

 A yacht is not usually a very small vessel.
 The rule isn’t hard and fast, but to qualify as a yacht, the vessel should be about 35 feet or longer.

 They can get pretty big, reaching up to more than 200 feet long.
 Though once they start getting big, they can be further qualified as mega yachts and super yachts

 The use of the vessel plays a lot into whether it can be called a yacht or not.
 The purpose of a yacht is typically recreational.
 It is a vessel designed with luxury and comfort in mind.
 In fact, a big part of what makes a boat a yacht is how it is used.

 That makes sense, right?
 The word yacht probably conjures up images of a gleaming white boat with polished teak accents in your mind.
 There’s usually a comfortable interior with bedrooms (suites or cabins), bathrooms, a kitchen (galley), and a seating area (saloon).

 A boat, on the other hand, has a broader definition of what it can be used for.
 It can have recreational purposes, like fishing or cruising around a lake.
 But commercial fishing boats, police boats, and other boats used for work or commercial purposes would be called boats also.

 Boats can be either motorized or nonmotorized.
 A nonmotorized boat might be a little fishing boat that operates under manpower.
 Larger boats use the wind and sails